 Also, make sure you have completed a few runs in your full kit you wearing for the day to ensure everything is comfortable.

 This may sound like odd advice, who enjoys running a marathon?
 But on the day, try and stay calm and relaxed, you have done all the hard work in training, stick to your race plan, stay positive, try and soak up some of the atmospheres from the supporters and other runners.
 And no matter what the outcome, be proud of yourself, you are a marathon runner.
 Whether you cross that line is under 3 hours or over 7 hours you have completed the 26.2 miles and should be proud.

-If you’d like to book an appointment with either Alex or another member of our team fill in the form below.
+If you’d like to book an appointment with member of our team fill in the form below.